 Now, I want you to understand what you’re getting here: the icing will ooze down the sides a bit when you pour it on.
 It does set as it cools but will stay sticky to the touch.
 That’s one of the things I like most about it: that it keeps a smooth and easy-to-eat texture that doesn’t stick to the roof of your mouth or challenge your teeth.
 Nor is it sickly sweet like some thicker caramel icings made with more icing sugar.
 This does mean, though, that you might want to serve it on a plate with a fork, especially if you want to eat it soon after baking.
 And you definitely don’t want to try using this caramel icing to assemble a layer cake (you will hate me if you try to do that, as no amount of skewers will keep it from slithering apart).
 The cake will cut clean the next day if you leave it in the pan, but the icing will still be soft (and it doesn’t crystallise either, which is another benefit).
 Just make sure you avoid direct contact with the top of the cake when you cover it so you don’t disturb the icing.
 That would make you really mad, too.

 You can even use this as a caramel sauce if you want to stop before adding the icing sugar.
 That’s exactly what it is, really: a gooey caramel sauce stabilised with just enough icing sugar to work as an icing.
-It’s interesting that caramelising sugar actually cuts its sweetness, so adding the relatively modest amount called for here still makes for a balanced sweet/salty/buttery flavour that’s quite irresistible.
+It’s interesting that caramelising sugar actually cuts its sweetness, so adding the relatively modest amount of icing sugar called for here still makes for a balanced sweet/salty/buttery flavour that’s quite irresistible.

 The iced cake lasts a good three days stored airtight in a cool place, and freezes well too.
 This recipe does make a good amount, maybe enough to share with a neighbour or friend if you feel so inclined.
 Perhaps a generous gesture would also help right now as much as the cake itself.